This post may include affiliate links that earn us a small commission.

-Looking for the best mushroom gravy and how to make it from scratch - your search ends here.
+Looking for the best mushroom gravy and how to make it from scratch?
+Your search ends here.
 This mushroom gravy is super delicious, easy to make, and has unmistakable umami from a secret ingredient.
-You can serve it any steak, mashed potato, grilled veggies, or even any bread.
+You can serve it with any steak, mashed potato, grilled veggies, or bread.

-A good gravy recipe is a home cook's most versatile tool.
+A good gravy recipe is a home cook’s most versatile tool.
 Mushroom gravy is a star in that category.
 Delectable and quick to make, it elevates any dish you can serve with.
-A perfect partner to compliment many breads, meat, or veggies in flavor and taste.
+A perfect partner to compliment many slices of bread, meat, or veggies in flavor and taste.

 This mushroom soup is quite a simple sauce for something that seems so powerful.
 It has only mushrooms as its star ingredient; the rest are used well to up the flavor.
 And it has one secret ingredient that brings out the strong umami flavor in the gravy – read the ingredients.